All Episodes

 And you have to have that attitude about it.

-And then you take your, you know, revenge or whatever you want to call it out on people you think did not do the right thing at the uh ballot box the next uh election.
+And then you take your revenge or whatever you want to call it out on people you think did not do the right thing at the ballot box the next election.

 But this New York Times story, labor coalitions divided on immigration overhaul.

-But somebody tell me what political party are labor coalitions a member of.
+Would somebody tell me what political party are labor coalitions a member of?

 They are members of the Democrat Party.

-So you you'd never see a headline in the New York Times Democrats divided, but that's what this is.
+So you'd never see a headline in the New York Times, Democrats divided, but that's what this is.

-Now that President Bush has rallied Republicans to try again to reshape the emigration laws, supporters of the effort have a new worry.
+Now that President Bush has rallied Republicans to try again to reshape the immigration laws, supporters of the effort have a new worry.

 When the bill returns to the floor, probably next week, opposition from labor unions could doom the bill's prospects by putting pressure on many Democrats to vote against it.

-The labor opposition, this bill's extremely important, says Tamar Jacobi, immigration expert at the Manhattan Institute.
+The labor opposition, this bill is extremely important, says Tamar Jacoby, immigration expert at the Manhattan Institute.

-For this bill to pass, we probably need eighty percent of the Democrats, if not more, to support it.
+For this bill to pass, they probably need 80% of the Democrats, if not more, to support it.

 And if unions are what pull them off the bill or make their supports off, that's a serious threat to the bill.